Campbellsville University logo

 School of Art

-Features classrooms, a computer lab, a gallery building, and the Tesseneer complex with a printing press room and classroom.
+Houses classrooms, a computer lab, a Gallery building, and the Tesseneer complex with a printing press room.

 📚